Orlando, Florida is one of the top tourist destinations in the world. Home to incredible theme parks, amazing experiences and delicious food.

-Whether you’re travelling to Florida solo, as a couple or on a family vacation, there are six key categories you’ll need to consider budgeting for;
+Whether you’re travelling to Orlando solo, as a couple or on a family vacation, there are six key categories you’ll need to consider budgeting for;

 I’ve gone ahead and broken this post down into each of these six categories to help you understand the costs (and ways to save) for each.

-There are two types of travel you’re going to want to consider for your Florida vacation;
+There are two types of travel you’re going to want to consider for your Orlando vacation;

-Since we’re discussing spending money, I’ve gone ahead and assumed you’ve got ‘getting to Florida‘ covered and instead now need to consider the costs involved with getting around Florida.
+Since we’re discussing spending money, I’ve gone ahead and assumed you’ve got ‘getting to Orlando‘ covered and instead now need to consider the costs involved with getting around Orlando.

-There are two ways you can opt to travel around Florida;
+There are two ways you can opt to travel around Orlando;

-- In your own car (that you drove to Florida) or in a rental car.
+- In your own car (that you drove to Orlando) or in a rental car.